jctanner/odh-security-2.0/docs/GATEWAY_DESIGN_DOC.md

 ## 5. Open Questions & Research Spikes

+> **Action Required: Open Questions & Spikes**
+> The following items require further investigation and decisions before implementation can be considered complete.
+>
-*   **SPIKE-001:** Determine the best method to automatically detect the cluster's authentication configuration (OpenShift OAuth vs. OIDC).
+> *   **SPIKE-001:** Determine the best method to automatically detect the cluster's authentication configuration (OpenShift OAuth vs. OIDC).
+This is the most critical unknown.
-*   **Question-001:** What is the best practice for coordinating the `kube-auth-proxy` image version with the devops team to allow for pinning?
+> *   **Question-001:** What is the best practice for coordinating the `kube-auth-proxy` image version with the devops team to allow for pinning?
+This involves defining a process for version management and security scanning.
-*   **Question-002:** Does `kube-auth-proxy` provide the necessary information to create an `x-forwarded-user` header?
+> *   **Question-002:** Does `kube-auth-proxy` provide the necessary information to create an `x-forwarded-user` header?
+This needs to be confirmed by inspecting the proxy's behavior and documentation.

 ---
 *This document is based on the initial pre-design, analysis of the `opendatahub-operator` source code, the POC patch provided in `src/poc-patch.diff`, and the official OpenShift Gateway API documentation.*